JupitersMight/DI2/README.md

 As an illustrative example we use the dataset available at the UCI machine learning repository https://archive.ics.uci.edu/ml/datasets/Breast+Tissue.

 ---> DI2 was developed by L. Alexandre, R.S.
-Costa and R. Henriques <---
+Costa (rs.costa@fct.unl.pt) and R. Henriques <---